muratkarakas/k8s-deployment-strategies/README.md

 -> ## Common Strategies  <-

-There are 2 main problems when rolling out to production
+There are 2 main problems when rolling out to production (Sure there are more..)

 * Downtime